-Released three times a year, The Children's Legal Rights Journal (CLRJ) is edited by Loyola students with the cooperation of the National Association of Counsel for Children.
-The CLRJ focuses on the broad range of legal issues confronting children.
+The Children's Legal Rights Journal (CLRJ) is a national journal sponsored by Loyola University Chicago School of Law in cooperation with the National Association of Counsel for Children.
+CLRJ focuses on the broad range of legal issues confronting children, including child welfare, juvenile justice, adoption, mental health, education, and more.
 Its goal is to provide practitioners in law and related fields with the practical resources they need to be effective advocates for their child clients.
-The CLRJ encourages interdisciplinary submissions as well as more traditional law-related articles.
+CLRJ encourages interdisciplinary submissions as well as more traditional law-related articles.

 Executive Editorial Board

-- Editor in Chief: Carrie Seleman
+Editor in Chief: Abby Mitchell

 Marketing & Symposium Editor: Haley Shefferman

 The CLRJ will be hosting its Annual Symposium in-person at the Corboy Law Center on November 3, 2023 on the topic of Reimagining Custody in Modern Family Contexts Under the UCCJEA and The Hague Convention.
 For more information about the symposium, click here.